 Calculate area, perimeter, volume, and surface area of shapes

 Calculate area, perimeter, volume, and surface area for common 2D and 3D shapes.
-Select a shape, circle, triangle, rectangle, trapezoid, sphere, cylinder, cone, or prism, enter the dimensions, and get every relevant measurement at once.
-The tool shows the formulas it uses so you can learn while you calculate.
+Select a shape - from circles and regular polygons to spheres, cones, and prisms - choose a unit, enter the dimensions, and get every relevant measurement at once.

 Initializing in your browser…